TeamCity supports a broad range of version controls out of the box, from the most popular ones to somewhatdeprecated but

 For a single build TeamCity can take source code from several different VCS repositories.
 You can even mix different types of VCS.

-Suppose the majority of your project sources is located in Perforce while several modules are stored in Subversion.
+Suppose the majority of your project sources is located in Perforce while several modules are stored in Git.
 TeamCity allows you to configure your project to use sources from both of them simultaneously.

-Filter the GitHub pull requests by author and limit them to internal or external collaborators, or open them for everyone.
+You can filter pull requests and merge requests by author, and limit them to internal or external collaborators, or open them for everyone.
 There is also the option to filter pull requests by target branch.

-The Pull Requests support is also available for Azure DevOps, GitLab merge requests and BitBucket server.
+The Pull Requests support is available for GitHub, Azure DevOps, BitBucket Cloud/server and GitLab merge requests.

 Developing with feature branches in Git and Mercurial with TeamCity is extremely simple.
 Just tell TeamCity which branch names to monitor.